RachelGoulding1/samples/HighLevelBRD.md

    * single use codes

 * Update URL generator to allow discount codes to be added to basket URLs
+* Update the abandoned basket email template to include the URL link button

 ### Out of Scope

-* Catalogue prices shown within product selection
+* Catalogue prices shown within product selection will not be updated
-* The app
+* The discount URL will not open or be accessible within the sales app
-* Non UK websites
+* The discount URL will not work for non UK sites as part of this implementation
-* My Account journeys
+* My Account journeys will not be updated as part of this implementation

 ## High-Level Process